 Holders of BSC certificates wanting to know more about the British Safety Council decision to no longer deliver the Level 1 Award can be found here.

 Angeleen Hill continued: “CSCS will continue to share intelligence and work with our industry partners when the evidence suggests criminal activity is taking place.
 CSCS remains confident that the vast majority of cards issued are a result of obtaining a qualification legitimately.”

-For further information on the Labourer card and a full list of approved alternatives to the RQF Level 1 Award Health and Safety in a Construction Environment visit www.cscs.uk.com/labourer.
+For further information on the Labourer card and a full list of the RQF Level 1 Award Health and Safety in a Construction Environment awarding bodies visit: www.cscs.uk.com/labourer